 In arbitration, a trained, professional, and neutral arbitrator acts as a judge who will render a decision to end your dispute.
 Arbitrators are often retired judges, but that doesn’t mean they follow traditional legal procedures to the letter.
 Arbitration is actually a highly flexible process whose ground rules are open to negotiation (for more on the differences between arbitration and mediation, read also Undecided on Your Dispute Resolution Process?
-Combine Mediation and Arbitration with Med-Arb).
+Combine Mediation and Arbitration, Known as Med-Arb).

 Arbitration guidelines tend to be the following, write Sarah Rudolph Cole and Kristen M. Blankley in their chapter, “Arbitration,” in The Handbook of Dispute Resolution (Jossey-Bass, 2005).
 Together, the parties choose an arbitrator from a list provided by an arbitration firm.
 The arbitration is held in a private conference room rather than a public courtroom.
 The arbitrator begins by presenting the ground rules; then each party makes an opening statement, or their lawyers do.
 Next, each party presents its evidence and, if necessary, brings in witnesses to support its claims.
-During this time, the arbitrator may ask questions to clarify her understanding of the issues (for more on the pros and cons of arbitration versus mediation as a dispute resolution procedure, see also Arbitration vs Mediation and the Conflict Resolution Process in Alternative Dispute Resolution (ADR)).
+During this time, the arbitrator may ask questions to clarify her understanding of the issues (for more on the pros and cons of arbitration versus mediation as a dispute resolution procedure, see also Mediation and the Conflict Resolution Process).

 Finally, the parties deliver closing statements and, in some cases, submit post-hearing briefs that summarize their arguments.
 Then, within the parties’ deadline, the arbitrator issues a written decision or award, sometimes with an opinion attached.
 Unlike in litigation, the arbitrator’s decision usually cannot be appealed.